-A 32-year-old man who recently had sex with a new male partner, presents to a sexual health clinic for evaluation of new urethral symptoms.
+A 21-year-old man who recently had sex with a new male partner presents to a sexual health clinic for evaluation of new urethral symptoms.

-Which one of the following is considered sufficient to diagnose urethritis in a man who has compatible symptoms?
+Which one of the following is considered sufficient to diagnose urethritis in a man who has symptoms consistent with urethritis?

-This urethral swab Gram's stain shows abundant intracellular gram-negative diplococci consistent with Neisseria gonorrhoeae infection.
+This urethral swab Gram stain shows abundant intracellular gram-negative diplococci consistent with Neisseria gonorrhoeae infection.

 Source: Centers for Disease Control and Prevention Public Health Image Library (Joe Miller, 1979)